-We are a team of Specialist Teachers and Habilitation Specialist (VI) who work to improve outcomes for children and young people with visual impairment, hearing impairment and multi-sensory impairment (deafblindness) in Lewisham.
+We are a team of Specialist Teachers, Habilitation Specialist and Teaching Assistants (VI) who work to improve outcomes for children and young people with visual impairment, hearing impairment and multi-sensory impairment (deafblindness) in Lewisham.
 The service focuses on educational inclusion and achievement alongside independence and preparation for adulthood.

 We work with children and young people with sensory impairment from aged 0 to 25, from the time of diagnosis or referral.
 We work with all educational settings to support access to the curriculum and promote independent learning.
+We also offer home visits to support families in preparation for school and promoting independence.
 Depending upon the needs of the individual pupil, the service will provide any or all of the following:

 - assessment of the pupil’s sensory functioning and its impact on learning